toastmod/291Project/README.md

 ### Goal
 - To implement a front-end program that customers and employees can use to successfully book/manage a car rental comapny.

 ### Current Assignments:
 - **Dylan**
+  - Setting up Design Specs
-  - Customer Login Screen -> Reservation Screen(Table of all avail cars + rates)
+  - Customer Home Page, Employee Login page
 - **Andrew**
   - Set up DB and connect it to project, either hosted or local (whatever is easier to do and work with)
 - **Hamza**
   - Employee Menu
+  - Side buttons: Home, Logout, Exit
-    - -> buttons to nagivate to:
+    - -> buttons on home page to change/nagivate to:
         - Branch (dropdown that changes branch)
         - Reservations (goes to res menu)
+              - Goes to Grant's reservation menu.
     - Car Menu
+        - Described below.
     - Customers
     - Reports

 - **Grant**
-  - Reservation Menu
+  - Reservation Menu - Both Employee and Customers
   - -> buttons to navigate to:
-    - Create a Reservation
+    - Create a Reservation (both customers and employees have this)
+          - Leads to reservation user control, with filters and a table view that will show query results.
+Described below in Todo.
+          - Employees will have an extra field available to select a customer/input a customer id.
+Perhaps this pops up a customer search?
-    - Current Reservations
+    - Current Reservations (Employee)
+        - Shows table from query on current reservations out for current branch, filter to allow for choosing which branch/all

 If you have completed your assignment, message the group chat and we'll assign the next step.
 Alternatively, continue to make the screen that the buttons lead to, and update the chat so everyone is on the same page.

 #### Todo
 -